 How to choose a running backpack

-We go the extra mile on how to choose a running backpack to ensure you get the fit and storage you need to get trail ready for long runs (Image credit: Getty Images)
+We go the extra mile to help you choose a running backpack that'll give you the fit and storage you need for long runs

 Trail running has some obvious advantages over road running – there's that softer surface underfoot, the gorgeous views and of course the absence of cars roaring by as you gulp in deep breaths full of exhaust fumes.
 That said, road running is definitely lower maintenance, and even though you can ditch the hi viz gear for the trail, overall you'll probably need to carry more gear with you, which may even mean you run with a backpack for long distances.
 Running with a pack might not sound too appealing, but with our complete guide to how to choose a running backpack, we're confident you can find one that carries everything you need without slowing you down.